Lucifier129/react-imvc/MIGRATION.md

 Note: If you has the `BaseController`, please look through how did we do in [isomorphic-cnode](https://github.com/Lucifier129/isomorphic-cnode)

+## Notions when migrating

+* Don't change or override the type of attribute is `BaseState`, it will happen unpredictable error.

+* Both `shouldComponentCreate` and `componentWillCreate` is support both `sync` and `async` two mode programming.
+But when you extends Controller and overwrite these two method it's mode will be settled.
+If these are some mix usage. you must fix it by choose one mode(suggest `async`).

+* The default view file extension is 'js'.
+If you want to use other extension file, please add in config.(eg.view.tsx)

+* Props of `View` has changed from `state, handlers, actions` to `state, ctrl`.

+* If you start by line command with config file(eg.`imvc.config.js`).
+You must write config file with `CommonJS` and `ES5` syntax(not support `ES6` or `Typescript` syntax yet).

 ## Dependence change

 ### Upgrade